 Lake Arrowhead is smaller than Big Bear Lake but the surrounding village is reminiscent of an alpine or Bavarian town.
 In some way, this resort is more upscale.

-While in town, you can walk around the village (which have a lake promenade), take a boat tour or have lunch with views of the lake.
-There are 5 star accommodations and restaurants serving all sorts of dishes.
+While in town, you can walk around the village (which has a lake promenade), take a boat tour, or have lunch with views of the lake.
+There are 5-star accommodations and restaurants serving all sorts of dishes.

 Arrowhead is a private lake.
 Thus, swimming is not allowed to the general public.